 Suppose we want to find the gradient of the curve of at a general point .
-Take another point close by where is small.
-The two points have corresponding coordinates and and so rise over run is given by .
+Choose another point close by where is small.
+Hence, rise over run is given by .
 By taking to be as small as possible, i.e. the limit as tends to 0, then rise over run will be the same as the gradient of the tangent.
 This is known as DIFFERENTIATION FROM FIRST PRINCIPLES:

 Note that this is the formal approach for finding the derivative.
 Shortcuts are, however, usually adopted.
 See Polynomial Differentiation below.
 Click here for a detailed explanation of Differentiation from First Principles on YouTube.